top of page

 The aggressive 2x per day feeding is helpful in activating your dried starter.
 Have no fear, this is not the standard feeding regimen!

 Continue to feed your starter this same ratio but reduce your feedings to every 24 hours when storing at room temperature - OR - feed once per week when storing in the fridge (where the cold temperatures slow down fermentation).
+See our basic Sourdough Feeding Recipe for reference.

 If you neglect your starter in the fridge for longer than a week, it can still be revived!
 But will require 2x daily feedings at room temperature to come back into balance.